Johanne Sacreblu

-Johanne Sacreblu is a 2025 Mexican comedy musical short film directed by filmmaker Camila Aurora and written by Héctor Guillén.
-It was created as a parody of and protest against the French film Emilia Pérez.
+Johanne Sacreblu is a 2025 Mexican comedy musical short film directed by filmmaker Camila Aurora and written by Héctor Guillén, created as a protest against the French film Emilia Pérez.

-The film premiered on YouTube in January 2025 and makes use of elements stereotypically associated with French culture, such as mimes, croissants, baguettes, and rats.
-It also features attire including berets, striped clothing, and thin mustaches, in response to the simplistic way in which director Jacques Audiard portrayed Mexican culture in Emilia Pérez.
+The film premiered on YouTube in January 2025 and makes use of elements stereotypically associated with French culture, such as mimes, croissants, baguettes, and rats; it also features attire including berets, striped clothing, and thin mustaches, as a parody of the simplistic way in which director Jacques Audiard portrayed Mexican culture in Emilia Pérez.

 Plot

 Johanne Sacreblu, a trans woman formerly known as Jonathan Sacreblu, returns home to Villa Croissant, a picturesque French town, after spending some time as a rancher in Mexico.
 Her family, who runs France's largest baguette shop and have appointed Johanne as their heir, are enraged at her for transitioning, as they feel that it would not be a good look for her when she takes over the family business, despite her iterating that she does not want it.
 At the same time, the Sacreblu family's business rivals, the Ratatouille family, who runs France's largest croissant shop, are also berating their son Agtugo, a trans man, for being an unfit heir to their business due to being born a woman.
 Both families decide to put the two in a bread-making competition.

 That night, Johanne talks to her friend Emily and Marie Antoinette's ghost about her lack of enthusiasm for the competition and her discomfort with France's rampant discrimination.
 The next day, the first round of the competition, hosted by Ladybug and Cat Noir, takes place, in which Johanne and Agtugo are told to race by foot to the Eiffel Tower (depicted on screen through a similar-looking radio tower in Mexico City).
 Johanne wins, and Agtugo is scorned by his family for losing.
 Later that night, a man named Jacques Audiard laments being made of garbage.